Open Access: OA Content but Indexable? A Chicken and Egg Problem.

 You ask a great question.
 I think that you must prove the value of the new journal to the scientific community which will mean a certain amount of time (like at least 4 years) will have to pass before the journal will be indexed by specific indexers and accepted by others in the subject field as relevant.

-over 11 years ago
+almost 12 years ago

 That makes a lot of sense.
 For OA journals to succeed scholars need to feel comfortable that their content will be found by other scholars in the community.
 I've got a sneaking suspicion that in our post-Google world indexes as we know them will change.
 For example, Google (I'm talking about 'Google Search' and not 'Google Scholar') has created a model that does a pretty good job of helping us find good content.
 The current indexing model seems a lot more like a Google saying, "Hey, it's great that you want to start a blog, but if you want people to find it you have to have 1 year of blog posts and fill out this application."

-Rob Walsh – over 11 years ago
+Rob Walsh – almost 12 years ago

 login to leave comment